Ghana Country Report

 Inter-state disputes, especially over border demarcation, are more likely to be solved through negotiation and arbitration than militarily.
 Ghana's maritime dispute with neighbouring Côte d'Ivoire was settled in September 2017 by the International Tribunal for the Law of the Sea (ITLOS) through international arbitration.
 Domestically, sporadic communal violence does occur between ethnic groups mostly in the Northern and the Volta regions.
 This is mainly due to disputes over chieftaincy succession and jurisdictional control.
 There are also instances where communal violence has occurred in ethnic-based communities in key cities such as Accra and Kumasi.
 These disputes are, however, unlikely to degenerate into civil war.

 Political and socio-economic protests will increase if economic conditions fail to improve.
-Protests led by civil society groups and labour unions are frequent and often peaceful, but can disrupt traffic and cargo movement for up to six hours due to roadblocks.
+Protests led by the opposition, civil society groups and labour unions are frequent and often peaceful, but can disrupt traffic and cargo movement for up to six hours due to roadblocks.
 Demonstrations are, however, likely to turn violent if there are confrontations with security forces, leading to rioting and vandalism of property.
-Hotspots for protests in Accra include the Kwame Nkrumah Interchange, Independence Square, and in local communities such as Agbobgloshie.
+Hotspots for protests in Accra include the Kwame Nkrumah Interchange, Independence Avenue, and in local communities such as Agbobgloshie.
 Sporadic inter-communal violence is most likely to continue in the north.

 Vaccinations required to enter the country